All costs when buying a property (real estate) in Croatia

 - Engage local contractors and interior designers

-To get help from a vetted real estate agent, please share your needs with us using the below form.
+To get help from a vetted real estate lawyer, please share your needs with us using the below form.
 Based on those needs, we’ll match you with the right person best suited to help.

-Check out our other property posts
+View our other property posts

 - Guide on how to get a residence permit based on property